 The Institute and Faculty of Actuaries has a range of paid opportunities that both members and non-members can get involved in.
 These opportunities ensure that our examinations and education partnerships can be delivered so we continue to ensure the qualification experience with the IFoA remains sector leading.
 We will accept expressions of interest for any role throughout the year, however, we will still advertise specific roles when they become available.

 We have opportunities for individuals starting out in their actuarial career, such as testing and providing feedback on exam papers; to more senior roles such as a Chief Examiner, who oversees the subject team and development of exam related materials or a partnership role such as Independent Examiner who ensures the quality of our partnership with universities meet the IFoA examination standards.

 You do not need to reside in the UK or be a UK permanent resident to apply or register your future interest for our paid educational opportunities, we welcome applications from around the globe.

-The Module Lead is a senior appointment and applicants must be able to show interest in education at post graduate level and an understanding of the IFoA’s curriculum, assessment processes and procedures.
-The tenure for this position is usually for three years and the expected annual time commitment is 100 hours.
+The Module Lead is a senior appointment and applicants must be able to show interest in education at the postgraduate level and an understanding of the IFoA’s curriculum, assessment processes and procedures.
+The tenure for this position is usually three years and the expected annual time commitment is 100 hours.
 We will accept expressions of interest however, these vacancies will be advertised when a position is required as they are not available as often.